ekowbossman/Regex-Tutorial.md/Regex-Tutorial.md

 Lookaheads and lookbehinds forces the main expressions to be what you have defined it as.
 Without it being exactly what it is it will not be accepted as a valid input.

 Author
-Christopher Even: UT coding student
+Bossman Quansah: UPenn coding student

 Sources and References